A Journey Across the West of the Iberian Peninsula

 Overnight: Seville

-In the afternoon, we will meet with a local expert who will accompany us to the extraordinary Alcázar Royal Palace and lead us through this UNESCO World Heritage Site.
+In the afternoon, we will meet a local expert who will accompany us to the extraordinary Alcázar Royal Palace and lead us through this UNESCO World Heritage Site.
 Next, we will walk around Seville’s oldest neighborhood and former Jewish quarter, the “Barrio of Santa Cruz”.

 Day 3